nhsbsa-data-analytics/tidyfilter/README.md

 ### Regex based word filter

 Use this in `dplyr` pipelines.
 It is fast and vectorised.
-Also, fully configurable, requiring both a word list and replacement character.
+Also, fully configurable, requiring both a list of filter words or regular expressions and a replacement character.
 Each match will be replaced with the same number of replacement characters as the number of characters in the match.

 ```
 data <- data.frame(